Salata Climate Policy Summer Internship Program

 Program Description

 The Climate Policy Summer Internship Program is run by the Salata Institute for Climate and Sustainability in collaboration with climate-focused legislative offices at the Massachusetts State House.
-In 2024, the program will facilitate the placement of up to seven Harvard students, undergraduate or graduate, in participating legislative offices that are addressing climate, environmental, or sustainability issues in the Commonwealth of Massachusetts.
+In 2025, the program will facilitate the placement of up to eight Harvard undergraduate or graduate students.
+Successful applicants will work in participating legislative offices whose policy work addresses climate, environmental, or sustainability issues in the Commonwealth of Massachusetts.
 The program provides professional development opportunities for Harvard Students to explore career pathways at the intersection of climate, policy, and public service.

 Program Hours and Duration